web counter

 The juvenile bats, both little browns and big browns, can fly in about three weeks.
 The exclusion process can then begin.
 Bats are not trapped but excluded from their roost.
 They are allowed to leave but prevented from returning.
 The difficulty lies in sealing all entrances larger than 3/8 inch on the structure.
 This is also called animal exclusion or bat proofing.

 Bats are very persistent and will search all available openings around a roof area for new entry points.
 These entries can usually be found by grease marks or droppings.
-Gable vents, soffits, and gaps are the most common problem areas when dealing with bat infestations.
-Properties near wooded areas along the Neuse River Greenway or backing up to Umstead State Park often experience more bat activity due to nearby natural habitats.
+Gable vents, soffits, and gaps are the most common problem areas when dealing with bat problems.
+Properties near wooded areas along the Neuse River Greenway, backing up to Umstead State Park, or in neighborhoods near Shelley Lake often experience more bat activity due to nearby natural habitats.

 Common Entry Points Requiring Bat Proofing